phibal12/QusoleCodes/README.md

 ---

 - **Summary of Concept:**
-The author introduces an advanced, quantum-inspired framework (QDF, SoLe/Qusole, QFLC) for simulating, predicting, and managing events that impact societies at every scale, aiming to improve decision-making in critical fields (like cybersecurity, medicine, and law) and ultimately support global sustainability.
+This project introduces an advanced, quantum-inspired framework (QDF, SoLe/Qusole, QFLC) for simulating, predicting, and managing events that impact societies at every scale, aiming to improve decision-making in critical fields (like cybersecurity, medicine, and law) and ultimately support global sustainability.

 **Structure Notes:**
 - General concept with key terms defined explaining the Qusole algorithm, which provides real-world examples, and concludes a vision for global impact based on a QDF strong prediction method.